DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

 other parties compose the major framework of her analysis.

 The industry behind the online dating phenomenon is a large one.
-The online dating market has become a \$2 billion industry [^01_intro_29].
-Pascal Lardellier explores the political economy of dating sites in France and analyzes the underlying structures that are at play.
+The online dating market has become a \$2 billion industry.[^01_intro_29] Pascal Lardellier explores the political economy of dating sites in France and analyzes the underlying structures that are at play.
 The commodification of love now assisted by the computerized technology also takes away from the intimate experience, monetizing the relationship.
-Also Reichert’s analysis examines the cartographic visualizations and the underlying structures within this system.
+Also Reichert's analysis examines the cartographic visualizations and the underlying structures within this system.
 The changing role of digital intimacy within the market is affecting the way we perceive relationships,